 Our first record of Joshua Hayes in North Carolina is his purchase on 28 June 1746 of 210 acres in Northampton County, North Carolina on the south side of the Meherrin River from Benjamin Williams of Isle of Wight County, Virginia.
-3 On the same day Benjamin Williams sold an adjacent parcel of 233 acres to a Samuel Hayes.4 These parcels adjoined an tract of 50 acres that had been purchased by Samuel Hayes more than two years earlier, and were adjacent to, or nearly so, the border between Northampton County and Isle of Wight County (which would shortly become Southampton County, Virginia.)
+3 On the same day Benjamin Williams sold an adjacent parcel of 233 acres to Samuel Hayes.4 These parcels adjoined an tract of 50 acres that had been purchased by Samuel Hayes more than two years earlier, and were adjacent to, or nearly so, the border between Northampton County and Isle of Wight County (which would shortly become Southampton County, Virginia.)
 5 All three parcels comprised two earlier patents to Benjamin Williams and Rebecca Braswell.6 From the descriptions in these deeds, we can place the land fairly precisely in the extreme northeastern corner of modern-day Northampton County, lying directly on the Virginia-North Carolina border and the Meherrin River northeast of the town of Severn.
-7
+7 And they adjoined property on both sides of the border owned by Samuel Hayes wife and mother-in-law.

-These lands had been in Bertie County until 1741 when Northampton was carved out of Bertie.
+These lands south of the border had been in Bertie County until 1741 when Northampton was carved out of Bertie.
 Since Samuel Hayes had purchased his tract only two years after Northampton’s establishment, I searched Bertie records for signs of either Samuel or Joshua Hayes but found no record of them prior to the mid-1740s — although there is a single record of a Samuel Hayes in Chowan County records in 1724.

 Just over a month after the purchases of 28 June 1746 Samuel Hayes sold a 50 acre portion of his second purchase to his mother-in-law Margaret Brady of Isle of Wight (which was what Southampton County was then called) who owned the adjoining land on the other side of the Virginia border.
 8 A few years later both Joshua Hayes and Samuel Hayes sold their land on the Meherrin and moved a few miles southwest deeper into Northampton County.